mnederlof/com.ubnt.unifi/README.txt

+!!

+CODE IN THIS REPOSITORY IS OUTDATED.
+DEVELOPMENT HAS BEEN TRANSFERRED TO https://github.com/steffjenl/com.ubnt.unifi

+!!

 This app adds support for presence detection based on (wifi) clients connected to the UniFi Controller on your Homey.

 Device triggers: